-After initial recognition, financial liabilities are subsequently measured according to the following classifications:

-(i) Financial liabilities measured at amortized cost
+After initial recognition, financial liabilities are subsequently measured according to the following classifications: (i) Financial liabilities measured at amortized cost e.
+Derecognition of financial liabilities

 Financial liabilities measured at amortized cost are measured at amortized cost using the effective interest method.
 Amortization under the effective interest rate method and gains or losses arising from derecognition of the financial liability are recognized in profit or loss.